0xfabiof/dehashed-web-parser/README.md

 * Python 2
 * Curl
+* Dehashed.com account
-* A valid session_id (you can retrieve it by logging in to Dehashed and retrieving the "mysession" cookie.
+* A valid session_id (you can retrieve it by logging in to Dehashed and retrieving the "mysession" cookie)

 ## Usage